canonical/microceph/docs/explanation/replication.rst

 Replication architectures
 -------------------------

-Based on cost, complexity, and recovery objectives, a choice can be made between these two architectures.
+Based on cost, complexity, and recovery objectives, a choice can be made between these two architectures:

 Active-Active replication
 ~~~~~~~~~~~~~~~~~~~~~~~~~